fpamadeo/Stella2019/StellaControllers/README.md

 1. Shooter (Lock/Unlock)
 2. Grabber (Lock/Unlock)
 3. Foam Balls (Lock/Unlock)
+4. Turn On Shooter
+5. Grab now
-4. Release Pit Balls
+6. Release Pit Balls
-5. Release 1 Foam Ball
+7. Release 1 Foam Ball
+8. Release Foam Balls
-6. Lock All
+9. Lock All
-7. Unlock All
+10. Unlock All
 _______________________________________________________________________________________________________________________________
 ## 5. Notes:
 * **LCD Screen/LiquidCrystal.h** seems to have a bug and print a weird character when *lcd.clear()* and *lcd.setCursor(int,int)* is called in *loop()* instead of doing what it should be.
 To work around this, we brute forced this and just printed a 20x4 screen each call to *printScreen()*.